Skip to Main Content

 Work with a Colorado distracted driving accident lawyer you can trust.

-Eisenstein Law is devoted to our clients who have been injured by distracted drivers.
+CO Trial Lawyers is devoted to our clients who have been injured by distracted drivers.
 We will make sure your rights are protected every step of the way.
 Our lawyers will guide you through medical issues and the insurance claims process.
 If a settlement is not possible, we are ready to take your case to trial.
-Don’t settle for less, contact one of the best Denver distracted driving lawyers today.
+Don’t settle for less; contact one of the best Denver distracted driving lawyers today.

 Distracted Driving